ovn-org/ovn/Documentation/faq/general.rst

     various Linux distributions are available on many platforms, including:
     Debian, Ubuntu, Fedora.

-Q: Why does OVN use STT and Geneve instead of VLANs or VXLAN (or GRE)?
+Q: Why does OVN use Geneve instead of VLANs or VXLAN (or GRE)?

     A: OVN implements a fairly sophisticated packet processing pipeline in "logical datapaths" that can implement switching or routing functionality.